 The Revillos have voluntarily re-entered cryogenic suspension but there are periodic reminders that they are still around.
 Since the 1996 gigs they’ve released the Re-Animated video, the Totally Alive! album, the Live 4-Track EP, and the Wireless Recordings album.

-Sadly, it’s unlikely that the Revillos will gig again but it’s not impossible.
+The Rezillos have been out gigging over the last 10 years and you never know but maybe the Revillos will gig again, it’s not impossible.
 If the right opportunity came along, who knows…

 * Eugene Reynolds (Vocals, Sax, Keyboards) * Fay Fife (Vocals, Keyboards) * Rocky Rhythm, aka Robo Rhythm (Drums) * Hifi Harris (Guitar) * Kid Krupa (Guitar) * Max Atom (Guitar) * Fabian Wonderful, aka Quilty (Guitar) * George (Guitar) * D. K. Smyth (Bass) * Felix (Bass) * William Mysterious (Bass) * Vince Santini, aka Vince Spik (Bass) * Buck Moon (Bass) * Mekon (Bass) * Hymo, aka Dozy (Keyboards) * Babs (Backing Vocals) * Cherie (Backing Vocals) * Terri (Backing Vocals) * Drax (Backing Vocals) * Wendy (Backing Vocals) * Jane White (Backing Vocals) * Jane Brown (Backing Vocals) * Tricia (Backing Vocals)